Our Coaches

 Mary E Cook

 Mary Cook has over 40 years of experience as a senior level executive, mediator, adjudicator and community organizer.
-Mary is currently Principal, of M.E.
+Mary is currently Principal of M.E.
 Cook and Associates, a mediation and workplace solutions firm.
 Her previous employment includes over nine years as CEO of the Occupational Health Clinics for Ontario Workers (OHCOW); seven years as a Panel Member for the Workers’ Compensation Appeals Tribunal (including a cross-appointment to the Pay Equity Tribunal) and for seventeen years at the Toronto Public Libraries.
 Mary’s most recent contract was 8 years as Executive Director for the Ontario Association of Speech-Language Pathologists and Audiologists.
 Mary brings particular expertise and experience in fund-raising initiatives, organizational reviews, strategic planning and implementation, board development sessions, government advocacy, and interim CEO/Executive Director services.

 Tag Elkhazin